swdotcom/swdc-intellij-music-time/README.md

 ## Share your top songs

-Share your top songs on Facebook, Twitter, WhatsApp, and Tumblr by clicking on the share icon next to a song in the playlist tree.
+Share your top songs on Facebook, Twitter, WhatsApp, and Tumblr by right clicking on a song in the playlist tree then "Share".
 You can also Connect Slack to share songs with your team.

 Connecting Slack requires team member permissions or above.
 You will not be able to connect Slack as a single or multi-channel guest.